Empire Life Insurance Review: Good Option for Smokers

 Our Empire Life life insurance review (2025 update)

 The Empire Life Insurance Company is a Canadian life insurance company that has been in operation since 1923.
 It's a privately owned company, meaning it is not beholden to shareholders.
-It's known for its stability, competitive rates for smokers, and its flagship Optimax Wealth product, which blends life insurance and a savings component.
+It's known for its stability, competitive life insurance policy rates for smokers, and its flagship Optimax Wealth product, which blends life insurance and a savings component.
 It also offers disability insurance and health insurance.

 With around 600,000 customers across Canada, the company offers a range of products to suit various needs and preferences, including term life insurance, whole life insurance, and critical illness coverage.

-Our rating for Empire Life: Our verdict ★★★☆☆ (3.2)
+Our rating for Empire Life: Our verdict ★★★☆☆ (3.5)

-★★★★☆ (4.2/5.0)
+★★★★☆ (4.0)

 Empire Life earns marks for its long-standing reputation and financial strength rating, but it lags in customer service.
-And while its products are generally competitively priced, it shines in its rates for smokers.
+And while its insurance solutions are generally competitively priced, it shines in its rates for smokers.
 Overall, Empire Life is a solid provider, best suited to those who value reputation and flexible options over top-tier customer service and affordability.

 Empire Life insurance: pros and cons